befr/ThinkPython2ed/README.md

-# Answer to Think Python: How to Think Like a Computer Scientist
+# Answers to Think Python: How to Think Like a Computer Scientist
 Back to basics - Doing the book to review some fundamentals in Computer Science and python

 This is intendent to review the bsaics concepts of programming in python.
 Feel free to use it, share or coorect for any mistakes.